Ascension Michigan announces updated visitor guidelines

-- All visitors are required to complete a screening for entry.
+- All visitors are required to complete a screening.

-- Visitors must wear a mask and practice social distancing while in a patient’s room and any area of the facility.
+- Visitors must wear a mask and practice social distancing while in the patient room and any area of the facility.

-- Visitors should wash their hands and use hand sanitizer before and after their visit.
+- Visitors must wash their hands and use hand sanitizer before and after the visit.

 - Should a visitor not have a mask, one will be provided.